joshbegley/nyt-latest/README.md

-**Former Aide to Two New York Governors Faces Fresh Corruption Charges**\
+**Former Aide to Hochul and Cuomo Faces Fresh Corruption Charges**\
-`Linda Sun, who worked for Kathy Hochul and Andrew Cuomo in Albany, is accused of steering contracts to Chinese companies to sell masks to New York’s government during the pandemic.`\
+`Linda Sun, who worked for two New York governors, is accused of steering contracts to Chinese companies to sell masks to New York’s government during the pandemic.`\
 https://nytimes.com/2025/06/26/nyregion/linda-sun-fraud-charges.html

 **Fulham pursuing deal for Goztepe striker Romulo**\